IQSS/IQSS-RCS-slurm-examples/README.md

 # IQSS-slurm-examples

+## This repository has been added to this one: https://github.com/fasrc/User_Codes so this original will no longer be developed.
+## It will be archived for that reason.

 ### This repository includes "Hello World" scripts to run IQSS statistics packages on a slurm cluster.

 * Bash